Skip to main content

 pydap

-pydap is an implementation of the Opendap/DODS protocol, written from scratch in pure python.
-You can use pydap to access scientific data on the internet without having to download it; instead, you work with special array and iterable objects that download data on-the-fly as necessary, saving bandwidth and time.
-The module also comes with a robust-but-lightweight Opendap server, implemented as a WSGI application.
+pydap is an open-source implementation of the OPeNDAP protocol, written from scratch in pure python.
+You can use pydap to access scientific data available on the many OPeNDAP servers publically available through the internet.
+Because pydap supports remote and lazy evaluation, you can access the data without having to download it; instead, you work with special array and iterable objects that download data on-the-fly as necessary, saving bandwidth and time.
+The module also comes with a robust-but-lightweight OPeNDAP server, implemented as a WSGI application.

 Quickstart